-The seven-member board of directors establishes policies for the bank, provides strategic direction, oversees management and ensures that the bank operates in a safe and sound manner.
+Its board of directors establishes policies for the bank, provides strategic direction, oversees management and ensures that the bank operates in a safe and sound manner.

-Possessing a commitment to transparency and the principles behind the bank's cooperative business model, the board members have extensive business and leadership experience in a variety of backgrounds.
-Five of the directors are farmers or ranchers and were elected by the local financing cooperatives that own the bank.
+The board members have extensive business and leadership experience in a variety of backgrounds.
+Five of the directors in 2016 were farmers or ranchers, elected by the local financing cooperatives that own the bank.
 The two board-appointed directors have backgrounds in banking, finance and business operations.